 If you collect sales tax in California, you need to track your sales by county.

-Otherwise, just one category called "sales" for all monies collected from customers is fine, because the IRS doesn't want to know about the various categories of what you sell.
+Otherwise, just one category called "sales" for all monies collected from customers is fine, because the IRS doesn't need to know about the various categories of what you sell.
 Of course, if that information would be useful for the management of your business, have as many sales categories as you need.
 We will just combine them for the tax return.

 Cost of Sales (a business that has no physical product should probably have nothing here)